 Figure Captions

 Figure 1:

+Overview of partitioning scheme.
+The initial criteria were a maximum of eight gates and three cell-cell signalling channels per cell with 4 channels total.
+The first stage divides the gates into subcircuits that can be implemented in single cells.
+Shaded boxes represent individual cells.
+The second stage assigns cell-cell signalling channels to wires that cross cell boundaries.
+Each color represents a different communication channel.

 Figure 2:

 The left schematic shows all 12 repressors aligned by the first helix of their DNA binding HTH motif.
 Hatched boxes represent Pfam Peptidase S24 domains.
 Gray boxes represent the individual putative DNA binding helices for the HTH motif.
 The right schematic shows a diagram of each repressors cognate promoter.
 Colored boxes represent operator sites.
-White boxes represent the -35 and -10 sequences of the promoter while the gray boxes represent 15bp spacer sequences.
+White boxes represent the -35 and -10 sequences of the promoter while the gray boxes represent 15bp spacer sequences (Materials and Methods).

 Schematic a NOT gate.
-The entire NOT gate was integrated in the att2 landing pad.
+The entire NOT gate was integrated in the attB2 landing pad.
 Note the orientation of the repressor and output constructs have been reversed for clarity (see Gate datasheets).

 Response functions for each gate are shown on the left.
 The following 12 concentrations of inducer(s) were used: 0, 10, 20, 30, 40, 50, 70, 100, 150, 200, 1000, and 1000uM IPTG + 200nM ATC.
 Fluorescence measurements were converted to RNAP/s and fit to a hill equation as described in the Materials and Methods.
-For promoter cross-talk measurements, the repressor and output promoter were cloned into the att7 and att2 landing pads, respectively.
+For promoter cross-talk measurements, the repressor and output promoter were cloned into the attB7 and attB2 landing pads, respectively (Supplementary Figure XX).
 Strains were induced with 0uM and 1000uM IPTG.
 Fluorescence units were converted to RPUg and a ratio of the output in the 0uM and 1000uM induction conditions is shown.

 Schematic of sender-receiver devices.
-All constructs were assayed using the att2 landing pad with the marionette sensor array.
-Note the RpaR_AM sensor was not present in the marionette sensor array and cloned into strains as needed.
-To characterize the sender receiver devices, enzymes were cloned downstream of a pTac promoter and induced with the same concentrations as the NOT gates (except for the ATC condition, 11 points total).
+All constructs were assayed using the attB2 landing pad with the marionette sensor array.
+Note the RpaRAM sensor was not present in the marionette sensor array and cloned into strains as needed.
+To characterize the sender receiver devices, enzymes were cloned downstream of a PTac promoter and induced with the same concentrations as the NOT gates (except for the aTc condition, 11 points total).
 Characterization protocols, fluorescence conversion to RNAP/s, and hill equation fitting was performed as described in the Materials and Methods.

 Figure 3:

 Circuit diagram of the largest single circuit in the MD5 circuit.
-The circuit contains 2 inputs, 8 gates, and produces 3 output molecules: pC-HSL (Rpa), DAPG, and OC6 (Lux).
+The circuit contains two inputs, eight gates, and produces three output molecules: pC-HSL, DAPG, and OC6.

 Genetic circuit diagram.
-The circuit components were integrated into the att2 and att7 landing pads, including 3 fluorophores controlled by the same promoters as the quorum outputs.
+The circuit components were integrated into the attB2 and attB7 landing pads, including three fluorophores controlled by the same promoters as the three communication channels.
 NOR gates were implemented by integrating 2 copies of the gate into separate landing pads, each controlled by an appropriate promoter.
-The OC6 and pC-HSL production cassettes were integrated into the att5 landing pad.
-The DAPG production pathway was placed on a plasmid containing a pSC101 origin to reduce toxicity observed from high DAPG expression.
+The OC6 and pC-HSL production cassettes were integrated into the attB5 landing pad.
+The DAPG production pathway was placed on a plasmid containing a pSC101 origin of replication.
 Note the marionette sensor array is not present in a landing pad.

 Circuit characterization data.
+The left plot shows the predicted promoter activity (gray bars) and fluorescence characterization of each of the 3 fluorophores in the circuit (points).
+The left 4 bars represent YFP, middle 4 bars represent RFP, and right 4 bars represent BFP.
+The right plot shows the output from the circuit measured from the output receiver cells with bars representing mean promoter activity.
+Black bars at the top show expected ON states.
+Cells were induced with 200nM aTc and 100uM Cuma as appropriate.
 Points represent 3 independent replicates taken on different days.
-The left plot shows the predicted output (gray bars) and fluorescence characterization of each of the 3 fluorophores in the circuit (points).
-The left 4 bars represent NFP, middle 4 bars represent NFP, right 4 bars represent NFP.
-The right plot shows the output from the circuit measured from the output receiver cells.
-Black bars at the top show expected ON states.